Murder of David Stack: Discovery and examination

-A young man's body was located in a landfill in Tooele County, Utah on June 10, 1976.
+A young man's body was discovered in a landfill in Tooele County, Utah on June 10, 1976.
 The victim was estimated to be between seventeen and twenty-two years of age, and had dark brown wavy hair that was shoulder-length with a faint mustache and beard, and brown eyes.
 He was clothed, wearing a tan or gray shirt, jeans with patches on the knees and a black belt.
 No footwear was present.
-He was estimated to be 5 ft 9 in tall and at a weight of 170 lb at the time of his death and had O positive blood type (the most common).
+He was estimated to be 5 ft 9 in tall and at a weight of 170 lb at the time of his death, and had O positive blood type (the most common).
 He was believed to have been seen alive in the nearby town of Wendover, Utah at approximately 3:00 PM, a day prior to the discovery of his body.

 Distinctive features on the male were a white scar on his forehead, a vaccination scar on his left shoulder and another on his left wrist.
 On his right foot, he had hammer toe deformities, which may have been due to wearing tight-fitting shoes or possibly other reasons.
 After the examination of his body was complete, the young man was buried in the Tooele City Cemetery, after the case remained unsolved.

 Stack's unidentified persons report was entered into the National Missing and Unidentified Persons Database in June 2010, where details of the case were released to the public in effort to identify him.
 This case was eventually reopened by law enforcement in 2014.
 The National Center for Missing & Exploited Children was also contacted by the Tooele County police department and created a forensic facial reconstruction of the subject by using mortuary photographs as an influence to create a likeness of his facial features.
 Subsequently, a poster was developed by the organization that was displayed to the public in hopes that he would be recognized by someone who may have known him in life.
 The cause of the victim's death was determined to have been two gunshot wounds to the head.
 This detail was not released to the public until a major break in the case developed.